NVIDIA/modulus/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 <!-- markdownlint-enable -->

-Modulus is an open source deep-learning framework for building, training, and fine-tuning deep learning models using state-of-the-art Physics-ML methods.
+NVIDIA Modulus is an open source deep-learning framework for building, training, and fine-tuning deep learning models using state-of-the-art SciML methods for AI4science and engineering.

+Modulus provides utilities and optimized pipelines to develop AI models that combine physics-knowledge with data, enabling real-time predictions.
-Whether you are exploring the use of Neural operators like Fourier Neural Operators or interested in Physics informed Neural Networks or a hybrid approach in between, Modulus provides you with the optimized stack that will enable you to train your models at real world scale.
+Whether you are exploring the use of Neural operators or GNNs or transformers or interested in Physics informed Neural Networks or a hybrid approach in between, Modulus provides you with the optimized stack that will enable you to train your models at real world scale.

-This package is the core module that provides the core algorithms, network architectures and utilities that cover a broad spectrum of physics-constrained and data-driven workflows to suit the diversity of use cases in the science and engineering disciplines.
+This package is the core module that provides the core algorithms, network architectures and utilities with a pytorch like experience.
+Reference samples cover a broad spectrum of physics-constrained and data-driven workflows to suit the diversity of use cases in the science and engineering disciplines.

 Detailed information on features and capabilities can be found in the [Modulus documentation](https://docs.nvidia.com/modulus/index.html#core).